Roscoea cautleyoides: Description

 Roscoea cautleyoides is a perennial herbaceous plant.
 Like all members of the genus Roscoea, it dies back each year to a short vertical rhizome, to which are attached the tuberous roots.
-When growth begins again, "pseudostems" are produced: structures which resemble stems but are actually formed from the tightly wrapped bases (sheaths) of its leaves.
+When growth begins again, "pseudostems" are produced: structures which resemble stems but are formed from the tightly wrapped bases (sheaths) of its leaves.
 R. cautleyoides is usually 15–40 cm tall (occasionally up to 60 cm), with three or four leaves.
 Each leaf has a small ligule, extending to about 1 mm.
 The blade of the leaf (the part free from the pseudostem) is usually 5–15 cm long (occasionally up to 40 long) by 1.5–3 cm wide.
 The leaf sheath is smooth (glabrous) or hairy (pubescent), with hairs which are more-or-less bent over (appressed).
 The lower part of the leaf blade is similar; the upper part is scaly.

 In its native habitats, R. cautleyoides flowers between May and August.
 The flower spike emerges somewhat from the leaf sheaths.
 One or more flowers open together and may be of various colours: purple, yellow, white or less often pale pink.
 Green bracts, 4–6 cm long, with brownish veins, subtend the flowers.

 Each flower has the typical structure for Roscoea.
 There is a tube-shaped outer calyx, 3–6 cm long, split to the middle on one side with a two-toothed apex.
 Next the three petals (the corolla) form a tube 3–3.5 cm long, terminating in three lobes, each 2–2.5 cm long: an upright central lobe and two side lobes.
 Inside the petals are structures formed from four sterile stamens (staminodes): two lateral staminodes form what appear to be small upright petals; two central staminodes are fused at the base to form a lip or labellum, 2.5–3 cm long.
 This bends backwards and is split at the end into two lobes; the sides are wavy.

 The single functional stamen has a linear anther, 1–1.5 cm long (including a spur formed from the connective tissue between the two capsules of the anther).